ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 This view displays information about backups which are no longer required to be retained.

-Since columns of this view are part of the V\$BACKUP_INFO performance view, please refer to column information about the V$BACKUP_INFO performance view for further information.
+Since columns of this view are part of the V\$BACKUP_INFO performance view, please refer to column information about the V$BACKUP_INFO performance view for more information.

 | Column name                    | Type      | Description                     |
 | ------------------------------ | --------- | ------------------------------- |